telepresenceio/telepresence.io/versioned_docs/version-2.21/howtos/intercepts.md

       Intercepting  : all TCP connections
     ```

-5. &lt;a name="start-local-instance"&gt;&lt;/a&gt;Start your local application using the environment variables retrieved in the previous step.
+5. Start your local application using the environment variables retrieved in the previous step.
    The following are some examples of how to pass the environment variables to your local process:
    * **Visual Studio Code:** specify the path to the environment variables file in the `envFile` field of your configuration.
    * **JetBrains IDE (IntelliJ, WebStorm, PyCharm, GoLand, etc.):** use the [EnvFile plugin](https://plugins.jetbrains.com/plugin/7861-envfile).